-Nootropics and humans can be compared to racehorses, their blinkers, and the jockey.
-The nootropics are the young stallion, chomping at the bit, but it is up to us to channel that energy and focus on something productive.
+Nootropic drugs and humans can be compared to racehorses, their blinkers, and the jockey.
+These brain supplements are the young stallion, chomping at the bit, but it is up to us to channel that energy and focus on something productive.

 Cobalamin (Vitamin B12)

 Cobalamin is along with Inositol and Sulbutiamine, a member of the Vitamin B family.
 Cobalamin is a scientific term for vitamin B12, a vitamin that can be found in every single cell in your body.

 According to research, a cobalamin deficiency can lead to impaired mental processing, sensory disturbances, and behavioral problems. [*]

 Cobalamin flushes the brain with about 20% of our total blood volume by increasing cerebral circulation, keeping it healthy and functioning correctly.

 Most importantly, in doses of up to 100 mcg daily, vitamin B12 helps with serotonin and dopamine production, fighting anxiety, depression, fatigue, and pain.

 It is suggested to stay within the recommended range to avoid common side effects such as a headache or digestive distress.